 Severe and fatal hepatotoxicity, including hepatitis and hepatic failure, has occurred with the use of Clolar [see Adverse Reactions (6.2)].
 In clinical studies, Grade 3–4 liver enzyme elevations were observed in pediatric patients during treatment with Clolar at the following rates: elevated aspartate aminotransferase (AST) occurred in 36% of patients; elevated alanine aminotransferase (ALT) occurred in 44% of patients.
 AST and ALT elevations typically occurred within 10 days of Clolar administration and returned to Grade 2 or less within 15 days.
 Grade 3 or 4 elevated bilirubin occurred in 13% of patients, with 2 events reported as Grade 4 hyperbilirubinemia (2%), one of which resulted in treatment discontinuation and one patient had multi-organ failure and died.
 Eight patients (7%) had Grade 3 or 4 elevations in serum bilirubin at the last time point measured; these patients died due to sepsis and/or multi-organ failure.
 Monitor hepatic function and for signs and symptoms of hepatitis and hepatic failure.
 Discontinue Clolar immediately for Grade 3 or greater liver enzyme and/or bilirubin elevations [see Adverse Reactions (6.1)].

-In clinical studies, Grade 3 or 4 elevated creatinine occurred in 8% of patients; acute renal failure was reported as Grade 3 in three patients (3%) and Grade 4 in two patients (2%).
-Hematuria was observed in 13% of patients overall.
-Monitor patients for renal toxicity and interrupt or discontinue Clolar as necessary.
+Clolar may cause acute renal failure.
+In Clolar treated patients in clinical studies, Grade 3 or 4 elevated creatinine occurred in 8% of patients and acute renal failure was reported as Grade 3 in three patients (3%) and Grade 4 in two patients (2%).
+Patients with infection, sepsis, or tumor lysis syndrome may be at increased risk of renal toxicity when treated with Clolar.
+Hematuria occurred in 13% of Clolar treated patients overall.
+Monitor patients for renal toxicity and interrupt or discontinue Clolar as necessary [see Adverse Reactions (6.1)].

 Serious and fatal cases of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), have been reported.
 Discontinue Clofarabine for exfoliative or bullous rash, or if SJS or TEN is suspected [see Adverse Reactions (6.2)].